Same-sex marriage in Germany: Protestant Church

+Catholic Church

-Although the Catholic Church officially opposes same-sex marriages, several Catholic priests have been secretly blessing same-sex relationships for years, notably in the Roman Catholic Diocese of Aachen.
-Several bishops have expressed their support for the blessings of same-sex relationships, including bishops Helmut Dieser, Franz-Josef Hermann Bode, Peter Kohlgraf, Georg Bätzing and Heinrich Timmerevers.
-In May 2021, in response to the Vatican reiterating a ban on blessing same-sex unions, some 120 priests decided to publicly defy the ban and bless several couples.
-Among them, Father Jan Korditschke decided to bless a member in his congregation whose partner had recently passed away, stating "How can you not bless - sorry, I'm getting emotional - a person in mourning after a long-term relationship?
+Although the Catholic Church officially opposes same-sex marriages, several Catholic priests have been secretly blessing same-sex relationships for years, notably in the Diocese of Aachen where five same-sex couples received a blessing in Mönchengladbach in 2003.
+In 2007, a same-sex couple also received a blessing in Wetzlar in the Diocese of Limburg.
+In May 2015, the Central Committee of German Catholics voted in favour of the blessing of same-sex unions.
+Several bishops have expressed their support for the blessings of same-sex relationships, including bishops Helmut Dieser, Franz-Josef Hermann Bode, Peter Kohlgraf, Georg Bätzing, Heinrich Timmerevers and Bertram Meier.
+In May 2021, in response to the Holy See reiterating a ban on blessing same-sex unions, some 120 priests decided to publicly defy the ban and bless several couples.
+Among them, Father Jan Korditschke decided to bless a member in his congregation whose partner had recently died, stating "How can you not bless - sorry, I'm getting emotional - a person in mourning after a long-term relationship?
 Should I say you should be grateful you got rid of this sinful love?".
 A 2015 survey conducted by the Free University of Berlin and the University of Münster showed that 70% of German Catholics supported church blessings for same-sex relationships.

-The synod of the Catholic Diocese of the Old Catholics in Germany voted in November 2021 to bless same-sex marriages in its churches.
-The church had already allowed for the blessing of same-sex registered partnerships since 2003.

-In March 2023, it was reported that from 2026 within the Frankfurt region of Germany the Catholic church will perform same-sex blessings - that go against the Vatican.